An asthma review is an appointment with your GP or asthma nurse to talk about your asthma and any ways you can manage your symptoms better.

 Be open about any complementary therapies you've been using, from herbs to acupuncture.
 Don't worry about discussing this with your GP or asthma nurse.
 Sometimes complementary medicines can interfere with your treatment, so it's vital your GP or asthma nurse knows if you've been taking anything else.

-Don’t leave your review without:
+Don’t leave your asthma review without…

-- An updated written asthma action plan.
+- an updated written asthma action plan.

-- Answers to your questions and concerns.
+- answers to your questions and concerns.

-- Knowing what medicines to take and why.
+- knowing what medicines to take and why.

-- Feeling confident you’re using your inhaler(s) and spacer in the right way.
+- feeling confident you’re using your inhaler(s) and spacer in the right way.

-- Booking your next review.
+- booking your next review.
 Ask if there’s a text or email reminder service.

 Don't be afraid to ask your GP or asthma nurse to repeat anything you don't understand.
 You could say something like: "I'm not quite sure I heard what you said about X. Would you mind going over it again?"

-Last updated December 2016
+Last updated January 2018